Your Florida Souvenirs Wanted for New Exhibit

 Step 1: Dig through that old trunk and dust off out your treasure from your favorite Florida attraction;

-Step 2: Take a photo of the souvenir and send it to museum@VISITFLORIDA.org along with a brief description;
+Step 2: Take a photo of the souvenir and send it to opens in a new windowmuseum@VISITFLORIDA.orgcreate new email along with a brief description;

 Step 3: Souvenirs will be selected for the exhibit by the end of January 2011;

 Step 4: Visit Florida will contact you with information on how to ship your Florida attraction souvenir to the exhibit;

 Step 5: Importantly, tell everyone about the exhibit and encourage them to send us any of their old souvenirs.
 I’ve found Florida souvenirs out in Montana antique shops.

 If selected, Visit Florida says your souvenirs will be handled with the greatest of care, will be cataloged and returned at the end of the exhibit in September 2011.

 I’ll be digging through my boxes of treasures to see if I have any souvenirs from the Everglades or maybe even something from the 1970s when I first started visiting the state.
 What about you, do you have any fun and/or historical (even hysterical) Florida souvenirs?

 If you’re into Florida souvenirs, you may like my article, opens in a new window“Guide to Four Fabulous and Tacky Florida Souvenirs.”